-Now that you’ve learned a little more about May, find out how you can meet her – and others like her at our upcoming events!
-You can tap into May’s vast wine knowledge, as well as industry-leading business discussions, by signing up to our exclusive B2B virtual tasting experiences below.
+Now that you know a little more about Jane, you’ll be happy to find out that she’s hosting some of our exclusive events.
+You can get in on her vast wine knowledge, as well as industry-leading business discussions, by signing up to our new B2B virtual tasting experience here.

 - October 18 @ 6:30 pm - 9:30 pm